Serenity BDD with Playwright

 @Stepannotations - Page Objects encapsulate all locator strategies and page-specific logic

-Here's a taste of what Serenity Playwright tests look like:
+Here's what a Page Object-based Serenity Playwright test looks like:

 @ExtendWith(SerenityJUnit5Extension.class)